cadamsdotcom/ai-for-lawyers-resources/README.md

     4. Update the "send to" address in the Gmail node to your desired email
     5. Open the Webhooks node and select **Create a webhook** to make your webhook.
 We will be using the webhook in the next step when we make the Custom GPT.
     6. Click "Copy address to clipboard".
 This will save the URL for the Custom GPT "action" we will create in the next step.
-    7. Enable the workflow so it can be called from the Custom GPT.
+    7. Enable the workflow so it can be called by the Custom GPT.
 2. Make your Lead Intake Custom GPT:
     1. Log in to ChatGPT, then go to "Explore GPTs" then click "Create"
     2. Head over to the **Configure** tab.